Lawyer says Prince's half-brother told him Prince was addicted to Percocet decades ago

 Mauzy’s account is the most public yet pointing to issues with opioid pain medication as a significant, life-threatening issue in Prince’s last days.

-A law enforcement source told CNN last week that investigators had found opioid medication
+A law enforcement source told CNN last week that investigators had found opioid medication with Prince’s body.

 The attempted intervention, first reported in the Minneapolis Star Tribune, also appeared to raise a potential legal issue.